AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

  </tbody>
 </table>

+*View Immersive layout for various sections on the home page*

 ## Classic layout option {#classiclayoutoption}

 The User Interface layout that has always existed till now, is now referred to as Classic Layout.
 When you choose this option, the learner homepage view reverts to the classic layout.

 ![](assets/classic-layout.png)

+*Preview the classic layout*

 ## Configure recommendation settings {#configurerecommendationsettings}